 Perhaps this question of the value of political parties, and whether they contribute or detract from real democracy, bears further examination in a future issue of The Interim.

 For now, we can say that the phenomenon in which the judicial branch of government exercises supremacy has resulted in numerous deleterious consequences for this nation’s social and moral fabric.
 This became especially so with the patriation of the Constitution and the adoption of the Charter of Rights and Freedoms in 1982.
 Courts were, by design or accident, effectively bestowed with the power to liberally interpret, vet and even formulate legislation according to individual judges’ perceptions of what the Constitution said or meant to say.
-Perhaps the most odious outgrowth of this was current Supreme Court Chief Justice Beverly McLaughlin’s observation that the Constitution is “a living tree,” which can be ominously shaped, mangled and moulded into just about anything she or her cohorts on benches across the land want it to be.
+Perhaps the most odious outgrowth of this was current Supreme Court Chief Justice Beverly McLaughlin’s (centre front) observation that the Constitution is “a living tree,” which can be ominously shaped, mangled and moulded into just about anything she or her cohorts on benches across the land want it to be.

 We witnessed a perfect example of the consequences of this thinking as judges gradually “read in” to the Charter of Rights and Freedoms the undefined term “sexual orientation,” even though the term was consciously and deliberately excluded from the document when it was proclaimed in 1982.
 Ostensibly intended to further homosexual and lesbian rights, the magical addition of that term to the Charter has led to the overturning of the longstanding definition of marriage and moves to grant rights to other, increasingly bizarre sexually oriented groups, such as trans-sexuals, swingers and the like.